Multi-Metric Adaptive Experimental Design Under a Fixed Budget with Validation

 \section{Numerical Results}

-In this section, we demonstrate the empirical performance of \texttt{SHRVar}.
-We first study the exploration phase and compare the accuracy of identifying $a^*$ to baselines.
-Then, we experiment with both the exploration and validation phases to show that \texttt{SHRVar} significantly improves the probability of validating a better-than-control treatment, especially under heterogeneous variance instances.
+We demonstrate the empirical performance of \texttt{SHRVar}.
+We first study the exploration phase and compare the accuracy of identifying $a^*$.
+Then, we experiment with both the exploration and validation phases to show that \texttt{SHRVar} significantly increases the probability of validating a better treatment, especially in heterogeneous variance instances.
 This demonstrates the superiority of $z$ value estimates over expected reward in \texttt{AED} with validation.
 The results are averaged over $10^5$ repetitions.
 We report the error probability $\prob(\hat{a} = a^*)$ that the algorithm successfully recommends $a^*$ in Fig.~\ref{fig:err}, and the probability $\prob(\gE_{\rv})$ that the recommended treatment $\hat{a}$ passes validation in Fig.~\ref{fig:val}.
-Then, we conduct more experiments to demonstrate our proposed approach's generality against multiple factors such as a large number of treatments, heterogeneous variance, and unknown variances.
+A larger-scale experiment is conducted in Sec.~\ref{sec:appendix-experiment} of the appendix, where the findings are exactly the same.